-Retro gamers will know that all joysticks are not the same; different consoles use different pin-outs – despite having the same connector – and lots of 80’s/90’s joysticks are basically rubbish or thrashed.
+Retro gamers will know that all joysticks are not the same; different consoles use different pin-outs – despite having the same connector – and lots of 80’s/90’s joysticks are rubbish or thrashed.
 Until recently the only one that I had was a very broken original Atari – off to eBay again.

-When they arrived the pictures hadn’t really done justice to the level of dirt that was covering it all – there was nothing else for it but complete deconstruction and soap and water.
+When they arrived the pictures hadn’t done justice to the level of dirt that was covering it all – there was nothing else for it but complete deconstruction and soap and water.

 I dismantled all of the joysticks and washed thoroughly, along with the Atari.